tech-cheat-sheet/shared-knowledge/Container_Kubernetes_Notes.md

 # After running "sudo usermod -aG docker $USER && newgrp docker":
 # You should be able to use Docker commands like docker ps or docker images without prefixing them with sudo.
 # This is important for tools like Minikube, which rely on Docker being accessible to your user.
+#
+# 🧠 How to Make It Stick
+# To avoid having to rerun "newgrp docker" every time. exit the subshell:
+exit
+whoami
+groups
+# 1. Log out completely from your desktop or terminal session.
+# echo $XDG_CURRENT_DESKTOP
+# gnome-session-quit --logout --no-prompt
+sudo reboot
+# 2. Log back in — this refreshes your group memberships.
+# Run:
+whoami
+groups

 # Start your cluster
 minikube start --driver=docker